 A great number of carve-out proposals have been made, including three by the 2001 President's Commission on Social Security, and many by members of Congress.
-These proposals include a variety of combinations of provisions, and more creative ideas are being introduced frequently.
+These proposals include a variety of combinations of provisions, and more creative ideas pop up occasionally.
 The above description gives only a broad outline of how these proposals might work.